bjoluc/cubase-mcu-midiremote/readme.md

 **Current limitations of the MIDI Remote API:**

 - The "Track" encoder assignment is missing the "Input Bus" and "Output Bus" pages which are not exposed by the MIDI Remote API.
-I prefer to use the mouse for routing anyway, as apposed to a push encoder and a tiny single-row string on a scribble strip display.
+I prefer to use the mouse for routing anyway, as opposed to a push encoder and a tiny single-row string on a scribble strip display.
 - The "Pan/Surround" encoder assignment is missing a second page for vertical panning which is not exposed by the MIDI Remote API.
 - The "Send" encoder assignment doesn't include a "Bus" page because send busses are not exposed by the MIDI Remote API.
 - The "Plug-In" encoder assignment doesn't display the number of the active parameter page because it is not exposed by the MIDI Remote API.
+- The "Inst" encoder assignment doesn't allow loading/switching channel strip plugins because the MIDI Remote API doesn't provide options for it.
 - The punch button doesn't light up when "Auto Punch In" is activated – no host value available
 - The global "Solo" LED and the "Solo Defeat" button don't light up when a channel is in solo mode – no host value available
 - Channel visibility presets do not yet affect channel assignments since the `MixerBankZone` of the MIDI Remote API doesn't respect channel visibility presets (["`.setFollowVisibility()` is a teaser for future updates"](https://forums.steinberg.net/t/820531/2)).